vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

-This topic describes how to use the Tanzu installer interface to deploy a management.
+This topic describes how to use the Tanzu installer interface to deploy a management cluster.
 The installer interface launches in a browser and takes you through steps to configure the management.
 The input values are saved in: `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.

 ## Before you begin

 - Make sure that you have completed the [Installing the Tanzu CLI](../latest/installation-cli) procedure.
 - Make sure that you have completed the [Prepare to Deploy a Cluster](../latest/prepare-deployment) procedure.
 - Make sure you have met the following installer prerequisites:
    - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
    - A DHCP server is available.
-   - The CLI can connect to the location from which it pulls the required images. <!-- vague?-->
+   - The host where the CLI is being run has unrestricted Internet access in order to pull down container images.
    - Docker is running.
 - By default Tanzu saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
 If you want to save the `kubeconfig` file to a different location, set the `KUBECONFIG` environment variable before running the installer, for example: